quantumomics/G/facilities/README.md

 ElseIf <b><i>n</i></b> = 4, Then 256 × 4 = 1024 units</br>
 ElseIf <b><i>n</i></b> = 9, Then 256 × 9 = 2304 units</br>

-<i>Matrix is a best possible friend for a personal and scientific use, right</i>.
+Matrix gives minimum 256 and maximum 2304 units of sample storage. <i>Matrix is a best possible friend for a personal and scientific use, right</i>.

 If 1, it is 256,
    2, it is 512,